angelamchoi/angelamchoi/README.md

 - 💬 Ask me about founding an edtech startup and changing careers.
 - 📫 How to reach me: angelamchoi@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love to box!
+- ⚡ Fun fact: I love to box and play soccer!

 ### Projects I'm proud of
 🃏 **Matching Card Game** is a browser based game with a multiplication twist.
 Match the same cards.
 When there is a correct match, the user will solve a multiplication problem and will receive extra points.